 - To raise brand awareness and engagement through relevant promotional text messages/alerts when users enter a specific area.

-- To cross-promote strategic partnerships, such as third-party apps and other coupon generators, your business may have partnered with.
+- To cross-promote strategic partnerships, such as third-party apps and other coupon generators that your business may have partnered with.

 - To place targeted web ads with services like Google Ads.

-- To promote complement direct mail and connected TV advertising efforts in the home.
+- To promote complementary direct mail and connected TV advertising efforts in the home.

 Why your ads should be personalized

 Data collection, analysis, automation technology – you know the drill.
 Most businesses use some level of personalization in their marketing strategy.
-However, the way advertisers have used these tactics have become more subtle and better ingrained.
+However, the way advertisers have used these tactics has become subtler and more ingrained.

 Your consumers see dozens of advertisements every day.
-They know that businesses are trying to reach them through every aspect of their lives.
-So much, that it’s easy to gloss over all of that carefully curated content, you invested in.
+They know businesses are trying to reach them through every aspect of their lives.
+So much so, it’s easy to gloss over all of that carefully-curated content you invested in.

 So, how do you get their attention?

-The truth is that millennials, the largest demographic on the planet right now, don’t want to be told what to do anymore.
-Not only do they crave relevant, engaging content, but they also wish to have it delivered in a way that is individualized to them.
+The truth is millennials – the largest demographic on the planet right now – don’t want to be told what to do anymore.
+Not only do they crave relevant, engaging content, they also wish to have it delivered in a way that is individualized to them.

 Marketers deploy personalization tactics in a variety of ways, and some are more obvious than others.
-From geofencing marketing and native ads to connected TV advertisements, the tactics used to reach consumers are becoming more subtle and better ingrained.
+From geofencing marketing and native ads to connected TV advertisements, the tactics used to reach consumers are becoming more intricate and deeply rooted.